-Guatemala youth center fire kills 20
+Guatemala youth home fire kills 20

 Morfín also said her office would open an investigation into the cause of the fire.

-She said they had been trying to reduce the number of teenagers and children at the center from 720 around September and October of last year to around 580.
+She said they had been trying to reduce the number of teenagers and children at the home from 720 around September and October of last year to around 580.

 "We cannot recover those lives but we can analyze the system, make it transparent," Secretary of Welfare Carlos Rodas said.